ScooloV/bbpedia/docs/matched_play/guide.md

-tournament games, where all coaches are expected to follow the Code of Conduct at all times and treat other players, and those running the event, with respect, including during any rules disputes or times when the dice don\'t go their way.
+tournament games, where all coaches are expected to follow the Code of Conduct at all times and treat other players, and those running the event, with respect, including during any rules disputes or times when the dice don't go their way.

 []**SCORING & \_
 TIEBREAKERS**